JvyJay/js-practice-02/README.md

-### JS Practice 01 :tada:
+### JS Practice 02 :tada:

 ### Description
-Extremely simple JS background color changer with some event handlers, math randomizers and loops.
+Extremely simple JS background color changer with some event handlers, math randomizers and loops (also with a dynamic textContent).